 Produced by the American Psychological Association, this resource is devoted to peer-reviewed literature in behavioural science and mental health.

 PsycInfo contains citations and abstracts of journal articles, book chapters, technical reports and dissertations in psychology and psychological aspects of related disciplines in areas such as medicine, nursing, sociology, physiology, linguistics, education, and law.
 Coverage: 1800s to present.

-The TRIP Database is a clinical search engine designed to allow clinicians to quickly find answers to their clinical questions using the best available evidence.
-The TRIP Database started in 1997 as a result of the work of the founders (Jon Brassey and Dr Chris Price) in answering clinical questions.
-They recognised that searching multiple websites separately for relevant information was time-consuming.
-The creation of the TRIP Database allowed the simultaneous searching of multiple sites, hence speeding up the question answering process.
-The evolution of the TRIP Database has been guided by the desire to answer real clinical questions using the principles of evidence based medicine.
+The database started in 1997 because of the work of the founders Jon Brassey and Dr Chris Price in answering clinical questions.
+The creation of the Trip Database allowed the simultaneous searching of multiple sites.
+Its evolution has been guided by the desire to answer clinical questions using the principles of evidence based medicine.